 Available features typically include support for multiple screens, the ability to project content from laptops or mobile devices and cameras that focus on active speakers around a room.
-Audio features vary as well; some vendors offer beamforming microphones to eliminate background noise or other audio enhancements.
+Audio features vary as well; to eliminate background noise or other audio enhancements.

 - Immersive telepresence simulates a live meeting.
 Large screens mounted on a wall or above conference tables show people at life-size.
 Similar furniture, directional acoustics and cameras mounted at eye level give the appearance that participants are sitting at the same table and looking at one another.
 Some sophisticated systems incorporate 3D and holographic images, with virtually invisible screens to create immersive experiences.
 Because of the complexity involved, many vendors that offer this equipment also offer telepresence support and service, either directly or through partners or resellers.
 Among the different types of video conferencing endpoints, immersive telepresence is the most expensive option.

 - Hardware multipoint control units (MCUs) are typically rack-mounted servers that provide interconnectivity between endpoints.
 MCUs provide transcoding between different signaling and encapsulation protocols.